PheY29/pong-game-/README.md

 - try my hand at the mask principle (with sprites for balls and paddles)
 - and other things

-I think there's a lot of code that could be optimized, and I'd be delighted to get feedback if people drop by and give it a try (I'm French, but I've done my best to make it as English as possible, so I hope it'll be readable for everyone).
+I think there's a lot of code that could be optimized, and I'd be glad to get feedback if people drop by and give it a try (I'm French, but I've done my best to make it as English as possible, so I hope it'll be readable for everyone).